A long-running arts review magazine programme which ran from 1973 to 1998.

 The enduring appeal of the King James Bible, 400 years after its original publication.

-Continuation of the original comedy drama series set in a junior school
+Comedy drama series set in a small junior school

 A Kist o Wurds is Radio Ulster's weekly Ulster-Scots magazine show.